TYPES OF ESTATE AND ESTATE PLANNING DECISIONS:

 If you would like to learn about Creating Your Estate and Estate Plan, we have developed a roadmap for that as well.
 Access to that roadmap will be provided on this roadmap in Step 5 Start Planning.

-A Will and/or a Trust can be used to outline your end-of-life wishes.
+A Will or a Trust can be used to outline your end-of-life wishes.
 Both are used in estate planning.
-But what’s the difference between them, and which is the right option for you?

 A Will is a legal document created to provide instructions to an assigned Executor appointed by you on how your property and custody of minor children, if any, should be handled after death.

 The authenticity of a Will is determined through a legal process known as probate.
-Probate is the first step taken in administering the estate of a deceased person and distributing assets to the beneficiaries.
-The Probate Court must officially appoint the Executor named in the Will, which, in turn, gives the Executor the legal power to act on behalf of the deceased to carry out the deceased’s wishes as spelled out in the Will.
-In the absence of a Will or Trust, the Probate Court must then decide who inherits the assets and personal property you worked so hard for, and how it will be distributed.
-This will be based on State inheritance laws.
-Probate Court can become very public and costly, can create hard feelings, with loved ones tied up in the courts for months or even years following your death depending on the size and complexity of your estate.
+Probate is the first step taken in administering the estate of a deceased person (i.e. Decedent) and distributing assets to the beneficiaries.
+The Probate Court must officially appoint the Executor named in the Will, which, in turn, gives the Executor the legal power to act on behalf of the Decedent to carry out the Decedent's wishes as directed in the Will.
+In the absence of a Will or Trust, the Probate Court must appoint an Executor and the assets are to be distributed pursuant to the State's intestacy laws.

-A Trust is a fiduciary relationship in which the Trust holds title to your property or assets for the benefit of another and appoints a Trustee to manage and disburse Trust property per the responsibilities and instructions you outlined in the Trust document.
-Your Trustee can be a professional with financial knowledge, a relative or friend, a professional Trust Company, or yourself.
+A Trust is a fiduciary relationship in which the Trust holds title to your property or assets for the benefit of another and appoints a Trustee to manage and disburse Trust property per the instructions outlined in the Trust document.
+Your Trustee can be a relative, friend, professional fiduciary, or corporate trustee.

-The chart that follows outlines the differences between a Will versus a Trust.
+The chart that follows further defines a Will and a Trust.

 WILL TRUSTS